roman-milk/roman-milk.github.io/younger-tighter-better.md

+===

- ****** Younger, Tighter, Better ****** byTheTalkMan© A lot of the scenes centered on the hot young slut next door, teasing their neighbor, or a friend's brother, or friend's father.
+A lot of the scenes centered on the hot young slut next door, teasing their neighbor, or a friend's brother, or friend's father.
 These scenes were centered on seduction, the men being reluctant to being seduced but eventually giving in.
 The last scene centered on a young, blonde slut with huge, natural jugs and a full round ass, coming over to her married neighbor's house, teasing the husband when the wife wasn't around until they got down to business in his marital bed.
 And this was what started to make Diana nervous.

  Obviously, Diana was aware that 'cheating' scenarios were common in porn, so it wasn't like they were offending her 'delicate sensibilities'.
 No, what bothered her was how much it seemed to turn Evan on.